WELCOME NEW FAMILIES 2023-2024

 Last updated 5/18/2023

 Welcome to Bullis Charter School (BCS)!
-Whether you have a rising Kindergartener or kids in older grades, we are thrilled to have you join the BCS family and want to extend our warmest welcome to you all.
+Whether you have a rising TK/Kindergartener or kids in older grades, we are thrilled to have you join the BCS family and want to extend our warmest welcome to you all.
 We understand that starting at a new school can be a little overwhelming at first, but please know that we are here to help!
 Hope the information and resources below will help make the transition easier.
-N.B.
-Please also check "Back to School Check List".

 As a new family, you will be assigned a Bear Guide, a parent volunteer who will act as your mentor and personal point of contact at school.
 The Bear Guide program is organized by the Bullis Boosters Club (BBC, our parent volunteer organization) and connects one current family with a few incoming new families like you.
 Your Bear Guide will help answer any questions you may have and can help you navigate BCS with ease and confidence.

 Students’ class assignments are communicated at an in-person Summer Social before the start of school.
-You should have already received info about those.
-You can also check our calendar for more details about Summer Social.
+You can check our calendar for more details about Summer Social.

 Create an Account on the BBC Website/Directory/Classroom Ambassador's email